MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 1. From the Visual Studio menu, select **Build > Build Solution**.
 The build creates a NuGet package that includes the frontend and backend XML and JSON files.

-2. From the *Output* window, take the path that is listed in the row starting with *Successfully created package*.
+2. From the *Output* window, take the path that is listed in the row starting with *1>Successfully created package*.

     In this output example, the path is highlighted in bold. `1>Successfully created package`**`C:\Dev kit\Microsoft-Fabric-workload-development-sample-main\Microsoft-Fabric-workload-development-sample-main\Backend\src\bin\Debug\ManifestPackage.1.0.0.nupkg`**.